 Governance

 The OSS is applying the principle of subsidiarity with its member countries.
 It plays the role of initiator and facilitator in establishing partnerships to address common environmental challenges.
-Key areas of its action include transboundary water resources management and the implementation of multilateral environmental agreements, including those related to land degradation, biodiversity and climate change.
+Key areas of its action include water resources management and the implementation of multilateral environmental agreements, including those related to land degradation, biodiversity and climate change.

 The OSS programs and projects are funded by voluntary contributions, grants and donations from its member countries, Organizations and partners.
 With a lean and flexible structure, transparent financial management, effective governance, and a proficient, multicultural and multidisciplinary team, the OSS has everything it needs to meet regional and international environmental challenges.

-The Executive Board is composed of 24 members elected by the General Assembly for a renewable four-year term, and a seven-member bureau that facilitates dialogue between the Executive Board and the Executive Secretariat.
+The Executive Board is composed of 27 members elected by the General Assembly for a renewable four-year term, and a eleven-member bureau that facilitates dialogue between the Executive Board and the Executive Secretariat.
 The Board meets once a year and makes decisions based on consensus.
 It implements the General Assembly guidelines and resolutions, examines the annual financial statements, amends regulatory texts, appoints the Executive Secretary and adopts the OSS budget for the following year.

-The OSS Executive Board
+The Executive Board

-The OSS Executive Board is currently made up as follows:
+Currently made up as follows:

 • Chair: Egypt